Vetledrage/WeatherApp/MODELING.md

 ###  Description of Class Diagram with Multiplicity

 **Multiplicity Indicators**
-Indicate the nature of relationships between classes, such as "1" --> "1" for direct one-to-one relationships, "*" --> "*" for man-to-many relationships, and "1" --> "*" for one-to-many relationships, which is particularly important for components handling multiple instances of data or features.
+We have used multiplicity indicators to show the relationships between classes, such as "1" --> "1" for direct one-to-one relationships, "*" --> "*" for man-to-many relationships, and "1" --> "*" for one-to-many relationships, which is particularly important for components handling multiple instances of data or features.

 **Components and Their Relationships:**

 1. **HomeScreen and WeatherScreen**:
-   - The `HomeScreen` directly interacts with the `WeatherScreen`, showing a one-to-one relationship (`"1" --> "1"`), where the `HomeScreen` controls the display of weather data through the `WeatherScreen`.
+   - The `HomeScreen` directly interacts with the `WeatherScreen`, having a one-to-one relationship (`"1" --> "1"`), where the `HomeScreen` controls the display of weather data through the `WeatherScreen`.

 2. **AlertScreen**:
    - Connects one-to-one (`"1" --> "1"`) with the `WeatherViewModel` to fetch and display alerts.
 This relationship indicates that each `AlertScreen` relies entirely on a single instance of `WeatherViewModel` for its data.